gioannides/Gaussian-Adaptive-Attention/README.md

 Contributions to the GaussianAdaptiveAttention library are welcome!

+## License

+This project is licensed under Apache 2.0 - see the LICENSE file in the repository for details.

 -    **Report Issues**: Submit an issue on GitHub if you find bugs or potential improvements.
 -    **Submit Pull Requests**: Feel free to fork the repository and submit pull requests with your enhancements.